taoteh1221/Open_Crypto_Tracker/README.txt

 SEE /DOCUMENTATION-ETC/PLUGINS-README.txt for creating your own custom plugins (custom code that adds additional features)

-See /DOCUMENTATION-ETC/HELP-FAQ.txt for additional tips / troubleshooting FAQs.
+See TROUBLESHOOTING.txt for additional tips / troubleshooting FAQs.